Podcast Marketing

 Contests/Giveaways

-The main goal of a contest or giveaway is to encourage the participants to rate and review your podcast on Apple and ultimately increase your chances of landing a spot in the top charts.
-While there are still question marks surrounding Apple’s specific criteria for the new and noteworthy or category-specific lists, we do know ratings and reviews are taken into account in the final analysis.
+The main goal of a contest or giveaway is typically to encourage the participants to rate and review your podcast on their favorite listening app (which ultimately increases your chances of landing a spot in the top charts).

 Some ideas for potential prizes include: